tmcgrath/cassandra-ingest/README.md

-## Cassandra Ingest from Relational Databases with StreamSets
+## DataStax or Cassandra Ingest from Relational Databases with StreamSets

 How do you ingest from an existing relational database (RDBMS) to Cassandra?